 Wiltshire's Military Civilian Integration Partnership is the first of its kind in the UK.
-In 10 years it has bought together military and public services maximising the economic and social benefits of Wiltshire's military presence.
+Since 2006, it has bought together military and public services maximising the economic and social benefits of Wiltshire's military presence.

 The partnership aims to improve the economic and social benefits of the military presence in the county.
-By working closely with the Ministry of Defence, Armed Forces personnel, their families, veterans, and local communities will all benefit.
-This is becoming increasingly important because, as part of the government's Army Basing Programme, an additional 4,000 service personnel and their families are due to move to Wiltshire by the end of the decade.
+By working closely with the Ministry of Defence (MOD), serving Armed Forces personnel, reservists, cadet instructors, veterans, their families and local communities will all benefit.

 The partnership has some key objectives:

 - to identify and respond to the changing military 'footprint' in Wiltshire

 - to ensure the council and its partners can meet the needs of military personnel, their families and veterans as changes occur

 - to ensure the county remains an attractive location for our Armed Forces and long-term investment by the MOD